-Participation - 10%: This consists of in-class contributions, online D2L discussions, discussions with instructors outside of class, and participation in course-related campus events.
+Participation - 10%: This consists of in-class contributions, online D2L discussions, discussions with instructor outside of class, and participation in course-related campus events.

 Optional Final Exam: This will include multiple choice, short answer and mini-essay responses, comprehensively covering the material from the course.
-The final, if taken, will be worth 1/3 of the Quiz Total (25%), making the final grade out of 125 possible points.
+The final, if taken, will be worth 1/3 of the Quiz Total (30%).
+If taken, the comprehensive final will be scored; it can help your final grade or it can hurt your final grade, depending on the score.